 STAVANGER, Norway – Wargame design teams, exercise planners, operational analysts, and modelling and simulation experts from NATO Joint Warfare Centre (JWC), in coordination with the Civil-Military Cooperation Centre of Excellence (CIMIC COE), launched a virtual wargame on February 10, 2021, in an effort to provide a collaborative forum for the CIMIC COE to investigate the impact of operational level civil-military interaction (CMI) on national resilience.

 With the pilot wargame for CIMIC COE, the JWC’s aim was to demonstrate an initial operational capability (IOC) milestone in wargaming.

 The wargame was developed by the JWC over an eight-month period, including a two-week wargame design course delivered by the U.S. Naval Postgraduate School (NPS) in October 2020.

 Dubbed “WISE AEGIS”, the wargame was conducted in two distinct parts: First, it provided players an educational training environment to inspect and review the key role of CMI in strengthening national resilience in order to achieve credible deterrence.
-Secondly, the wargame provided players an analytic training environment that helped generate new insights into NATO’s seven baseline requirements for national resilience in support of NATO Joint Force commanders’ decision-making.

 The Commander JWC, Rear Admiral Jan C. Kaack, said, “Our goal is to establish a wargame capability for NATO by combining the JWC’s unique exercise expertise with exciting new professional development opportunities in order to build the necessary skills, knowledge, and competence within the JWC wargame designers and team members.
 This wargame aimed to immerse our training audiences in new experiences that combined history, technology, and realism that will ultimately provide our Alliance with another world-class resource from the Joint Warfare Centre.”